-Don't miss the next Wright State Clarinet Festival on November 19th, 2016!
+Don't miss the next Wright State Reeds Festival on November 18th, 2017!

 John Kurokawa is the Instructor of Clarinet at Wright State University.
 In addition to teaching applied clarinet, he teaches courses in woodwind chamber music, woodwind pedagogy, and music education.
-He performs in the resident faculty wind quintet, the Wright Winds, and the WSU Chamber Orchestra.
 His performances have been praised for their “...warmth, communication, and easy virtuosity” (Cincinnati Enquirer) and “truly flawless technique and intonation...a tone as smooth as silk and velvet.”
 (Kettering-Oakwood Times).
 He has presented clinics and performed at institutions across the midwest, including the University of Cincinnati College-Conservatory of Music, Penn State University, James Madison University, Viginia Commonwealth University, Bowling Green State University, the University of Evansville, the University of Arkansas-Fort Smith and many others, as well as being a frequent clinician with high schools and youth orchestras in the Cincinnati and Dayton areas.